NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 | **0.0001**       | **85.47%**| **+1.88% (best)**              | Very stable        |

 **Interpretation of Findings:**
--   **Observation**: As shown in Table 4.4, high values of \(\lambda_{ct}\) severely degrade performance.
-The optimal value was found to be `0.0001`, four orders of magnitude smaller than initially hypothesized.
+-   **Observation**: As shown in Table 4.4, there is a clear and dramatic trend.
+High values of \(\lambda_{ct}\) severely degrade performance.
+As the weight is reduced by orders of magnitude, performance steadily improves, with the optimal value found to be an exceptionally small `0.0001`.
 -   **Analysis**: This "Less is More" phenomenon is explained by what we term **"label confusion."** In supervised fine-tuning, the effective loss is a combination of the supervised loss (from ground-truth labels) and the co-training loss (from pseudo-labels).
 Since pseudo-labels are inherently noisy, a high \(\lambda_{ct}\) amplifies these incorrect learning signals, confusing the model and corrupting the gradient.
-An ultra-low value provides a gentle regularization signal that guides representation learning without overwhelming the ground-truth signal.
+An ultra-low value, however, provides a gentle regularization signal that guides representation learning without overwhelming the ground-truth signal.
+It encourages the two branches to agree without forcing them to, which proved to be the key to unlocking their synergistic potential.

-### 4.3.2 Ensemble Method Dynamics: The Flip Phenomenon
+### 4.3.3 Ensemble Method Dynamics: The Flip Phenomenon

-Further investigation revealed that the effectiveness of ensembling was highly dependent on the co-training weight.
+This journey also revealed that the optimal way to combine the two branches was itself dependent on the co-training weight, leading to the discovery of an "ensemble flip".

 **Table 4.5: Interaction Between Ensemble Method and Co-training Weight (\(\lambda_{ct}\))**